mttaggart/corrodedshadow/README.md

-# corrodedshadow
+# Corroded Shadow

-Rust PoC for enumerating/deleting Volume Shadow Copies
+Rust PoC for enumerating/deleting Volume Shadow Copies.

+**THIS CODE FOR EDUCATIONAL PURPOSES ONLY.
+ANY EXECUTION OF THIS CODE IS THE SOLE RESPONSIBILITY OF THE EXECUTOR.**